LoganMcQuirk/DeckDesign/README.md

 - For live development with auto reload, use VS Code + Live Server extension and open the workspace root.

 ## Notes on reliability & known caveats
-- Exports depend on images being loaded and CORS; embedded uploads (data URLs) are most reliable.
+- Exports depend on images being loaded and CORS.
+- Custom icons have no simple button to reapply if removed by presets.
 - Large images or high html2canvas scale values can slow or fail the export — scale down if needed.
 - Some interactive logic (mirror/border, joker special cases, hover vs selected state) has nuanced behavior, the code balances many features and should be refactored for clarity.